jessecusack/cookiecutter-research-project/{{cookiecutter.project_name.replace(' ', '_').replace('-', '_')}}/README.md

     │   ├── README.md      <- Any information about the analysis, such as execution order.
     │   ├── *.py           <- Master script in Python that reproduces the Results of your project by executing all the other scripts, in the correct order.
     │   ├── *.m            <- Master script in MATLAB that reproduces the Results of your project by executing all the other scripts, in the correct order.
-    │   ├── *.r            <- Master script in in R that reproduces the Results of your project by executing all the other scripts, in the correct order.
+    │   └── *.r            <- Master script in in R that reproduces the Results of your project by executing all the other scripts, in the correct order.
-    │   └── README.md      <- Information on data processing, data analysis and about scripts that produce them.
     │
     ├── output/            <- Saved figures, tables and other outputs generated during analysis.
     │   ├── results        <- Contains files presented in your report.